tazesteg/BIOL3070-Stegelmeier/BIOL-3070-Final-Project-2.0.md

 # QUESTION

-Do genotype and carrier status explain meaningful variation in normalized pain relief, and is there evidence of a carrier × sex interaction in these simulated data?
+Do genotype and carrier status explain meaningful variation in normalized pain relief in this simulated EPOS-style dataset, and is there evidence that the carrier pattern differs by sex?

 # HYPOTHESIS

-Genotype groups will differ in mean pain relief, and carriers will show a systematic shift relative to non-carriers; the carrier effect may show modest sex-specific modulation.
+Genotype groups will differ in mean normalized pain relief, and A-allele carriers will tend to show lower relief than GG non-carriers.
+Any carrier-by-sex interaction is expected to be modest (similar carrier pattern in females and males, rather than a reversal).

 # PREDICTION

-When ordering genotypes by median relief, groups will separate visually (violin/boxplot), and mean ± SE bars will show a consistent carrier/non-carrier gap within genotypes.
-In the carrier-by-sex view, the direction of the carrier effect will be similar across sexes with possible small differences in magnitude.
-The linear model will attribute variance to genotype and carrier, with a potential (but not necessarily large) carrier × sex term.
+In the genotype × carrier bar plot (Figure 1), ordering by genotype will reveal a gradient in mean pain relief, with GG highest and AA lowest, and a consistent gap between carriers and non-carriers.
+In the carrier-by-sex boxplot (Figure 2), the direction of the carrier difference will be similar in females and males, with only small shifts in central tendency between sexes.
+The linear model will estimate non-zero coefficients for genotype and carrier terms, with the carrier × sex interaction term smaller than the main effects.

 ``` r
 # 1) Load CSV & sanitize headers (prevents zero-length-name issues)